 Can I return my order if I don't like it?
 What do I need to get a full refund?

-Email us at email@example.com and we can help you with any returns and orders.
+If our drivetrain doesn't do that for you, then email us at firstname.lastname@example.org and we can help you with any returns and exchanges.
 We offer a 100% satisfaction guarantee!

 We want to make sure you benefit from a belt drive conversion.
 To make sure it’s a perfect match, go ahead and shoot us an email at email@example.com.
 Or you may fill out the contact box below with your message.
 Thanks!